Prince of Peace Lutheran Church of Saratoga California

 Office Hours

 Office hours Monday through Thursday 10am-3pm or by appointment.
+Please call before coming by.

 Picture